 All doctoral students participate at least twice.
-In their first year, PRS students attend a conference and provide feedback on the presentations of their fellow students.
-Those away on fieldwork in their second year present a paper/chapter in their third year.
-Otherwise, students are expected to make a presentation towards the end of their second year.
-Presentations are often of one of the papers/chapters prepared for Confirmation of Status.
-Each paper is refereed by a faculty member and a fellow second or third year student.
+In Michaelmas of their second year, DPhil students attend the conference and provide feedback on the presentations of their fellow students.
+In Michaelmas of their third year, students make a presentation of one of the papers/chapters prepared for Confirmation of Status.
+Each paper is refereed by a faculty member and a fellow student.

-Participation in the first and second/third year is mandatory as part of the DPhil programme.
-All other DPhil students (Third-Year and beyond) are very much encouraged to participate.
+Participation is mandatory as part of the DPhil programme.
+All other DPhil students are very much encouraged to participate.
 The conferences are always interesting and informative.

-The DPhil Conference for 2020-21 will be held on the Thursday and Friday of Week 5 of Trinity Term.
+The DPhil Conference for 2021-22 will be held in week 3 of Michaelmas Term.
 Detailed instructions and the final programme will be circulated in due course.